StarRocks/starrocks/docs/sql-reference/sql-statements/account-management/REVOKE.md

 ## Examples

-Example 1: Revoke the read privilege on `testDb` and all tables in this database from user `jack`.
+Example 1: Revoke the read privilege on `db1` and all tables in this database from user `jack`.

 ```SQL
 REVOKE SELECT_PRIV ON db1.* FROM 'jack'@'192.%';